 With over 70 roles in his repertoire, Corey Trahan is an active performer, educator and stage director in opera, oratorio, music theatre, operetta and recital venues.
 Known for his comic timing, versatile voice, and onstage charisma, he is being seen and heard internationally in repertoire ranging from operatic classics to modern musical theatre.

 In the summer of 2017, Corey joined the voice faculty and served as Coordinator of Musical Theatre for the International Performing Arts Institute in Germany and Thailand.
-Upcoming projects include guest artist residencies at Texas A & M (Commerce and Laredo), Monostatos in The Magic Flute with Shreveport Opera, Emperor Altoum in Turandot with Mississippi Opera and touring productions of Stars of Tomorrow and the 2017 Christmas Gala at Northwestern State University.
-He will also be presenting lectures at the 2018 Pedagogy of Style Conference at the University of Mobile.
+Recent projects include guest artist residencies at Texas A & M (Laredo) and Augustana College, Monostatos in The Magic Flute with Shreveport Opera, and directed touring productions of Stars of Tomorrow and the 2017 Christmas Gala at Northwestern State University.
+Spring 2018 engagements include Emperor Altoum in Turandot, Madame Armfeldt in A Little Night Music, Monsieur D’Arque in Beauty and the Beast and music directing N.S.U.’s April 2018 production of Into the Woods.
+In the Fall of 2018, Corey will music direct Spring Awakening and return to Mississippi Opera for Monostatos in their April 2019 production of The Magic Flute.

 During the 2016-2017 season, Corey performed John Utterson in Jekyll and Hyde with the Academy of Children’s Theatre, music directed N.S.U.’s production of Hooray for Hollywood, presented two lectures at the first ever Southern Musical Theatre Conference in Mississippi and was a teaching intern at the International Performing Arts Institute in Germany.
 That fall, Corey music directed N.S.U.’s production of Young Frankenstein, performed two concert tours (The Best of Broadway and Home for the Holidays) with Lisa Phifer (soprano) and Richard Seiler (pianist) and was Artistic Director for N.S.U.’s 2016 Christmas Gala.
 He performed Franklin D. Roosevelt in Annie with the Academy of Children’s Theatre, music directed N.S.U.'s production of Next to Normal, performed Hooray for Hollywood with Maryann Kyle (soprano) as part of Mississippi Opera’s Duling Hall Cabaret Series and performed Mordred in Camelot at the 2017 Natchez Festival of Music.
 In March 2017, Corey presented "Voice Training for Musical Theatre" at S.E.T.C.'s 2017 National Conference in Lexington, Kentucky and lectured at the 2017 Pedagogy of Style Conference at the University of Southern Mississippi.